Christopher Morel Player Props: Cubs vs. Brewers

 Christopher Morel At The Plate

-- Morel has had at least one RBI in 45.5% of his games this year (20 of 44), with two or more RBI 11 times (25.0%).
-He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 27 games this year, with multiple runs six times.
+- He has scored in 27 games this year (60%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.